Session 2.1: Get Claude on your laptop, plan for the office

 - Comfortable with: [the user fills in].

-- New to: terminal-driven workflows, Claude Code, MCP servers.
+- New to: terminal-driven workflows, this CLI, MCP servers.

 ## Goals for this curriculum